SergiusIW/collider-rs/README.md

 (Note: this section is intended for people who have already familiarized themselves with the library.)

-Collider currently has features enough to merit using as-is, but I have still to put it through it's paces to determine if there are notable flaws.
-The only breaking change I foresee in the future is possibly changing how `HitboxId`s work;
-they are currently an integer used as a handle, but that may change.
-`Interactivity` may also change with this.

 There are a few new features that may be added in the more distant future, or if I receive high demand
 * Extending the functionality of `PlacedShape.normal_from` so that the user may restrict which edges of a shape may induce a normal vector